AirenSoft/OvenMediaEngine/README.md

 </Server>
 ```

-The first `<IPAddress>` in the `Server.xml` configuration file uses the IP address to listen to the RTMP stream being published, generally it uses the IP of the system.
+The first `<IPAddress>` in the `Server.xml` configuration file uses the IP address to listen to the RTMP stream being published, otherwise it uses the IP of the system.
 If the value of this item is not set correctly, the encoder may not be connected.
-The second `<IPAddress>` in `<Publisher>` is used to specify the IP address that the WebSocket server uses to listen to WebRTC Signaling, generally it uses the first `<IPAddress>` in the 'Server.xml' file.
+The second `<IPAddress>` in `<Publisher>` is used to specify the IP address that the WebSocket server uses to listen to WebRTC Signaling, otherwise it uses the first `<IPAddress>` in the 'Server.xml' file.
 If the value of this item is not set correctly, playback may not be performed normally.

 ```
 $ ./main